 The Belize Zoo began a rehabilitation center for injured or orphaned wildlife.
 Here, visitors can observe and learn about fascinating animals such as jaguars, ocelots, and scores of iridescently plumed birds.
 Make sure to visit the tapirs — the playful, long-snouted creatures designated as Belize’s official national animal.

-The Mayan Empire ruled the Yucatan Peninsula for roughly three millennia, creating one of history’s most complex and enigmatic civilizations.
-Around 900 CE, the Mayan Empire mysteriously collapsed, but its legacy lives on in Belize — in crops like avocados, cacao, and chili peppers; in the genetics of Belizeans; and in majestic ruins like Xunantunich, an ancient city deep in the jungle.
-While archeologists are still uncovering much of Xunantunich, the crowning structure of the ruins is a colossal step pyramid, 130 feet tall, of carved stone.
+The Maya Empire ruled the Yucatan Peninsula for roughly three millennia, creating one of history’s most complex and enigmatic civilizations.
+Around 900 CE, the Maya Empire mysteriously collapsed, but its legacy lives on in Belize — in crops like avocados, cacao, and chili peppers; in the genetics of Belizeans; and in majestic archeological sites like Xunantunich, an ancient city deep in the jungle.
+While archeologists are still uncovering much of Xunantunich, the crowning structure of the temples is a colossal step pyramid, 130 feet tall, of carved stone.
 Those willing to scale the stairs to the pinnacle are treated to stunning views of the forest and mountains.
 On clear days, you can see well into neighboring Guatemala.

 Tuck into Belizean BBQ